sthalles/sthalles.github.io/_posts/2024-02-23-matryoshka-representation-learning.markdown

 <figure>
   <img class="img-responsive center-block" src="{{ site.url }}/assets/matryoshka-representation-learning/representation-learning.png" alt="...">
+  <figcaption>Figure 2 - Deep learning models learn representations by solving tasks.
+These representations may be transferred to solve diverse tasks in different domains.</figcaption>
 </figure>

 Note that the ***information within the embedding is diffused across the vector***.